Conversions, conversions, conversions.

 Plytix makes it easy to test and optimize your product listings, details, and even pricing for each channel.

-With Plytix Index, you can seamlessly manage and distribute all of your product information everywhere you sell.
-And Plytix Scope gives you per-product analytics and detailed purchase data to measure and optimize every aspect of your retail operation.
+With Plytix, you can seamlessly manage and distribute all of your product information everywhere you sell.
+Plytix also gives you per-product analytics and detailed purchase data to measure and optimize every aspect of your retail operation.

 At the end of the day, optimizing the sales funnel is like links in a chain, where each link plays a significant role.
 Product information is one of the central parts of that chain and essential to optimizing the entire shopping experience.